 Insight Alert: Profits Interests Ruling

-The U.S. Tax Court recently examined the definition of a “profits interest” in ES NPA Holding, LLC v.
-Commissioner (TC Memo 2023-55).
-The decision provides support to issuers of profits interest, including those in the real estate industry.
+In a finding that benefits partnerships, the U.S. Tax Court recently examined the definition of a “profits interest” in ES NPA Holdings, LLC v.
+Commissioner (TC Memo 2023-55), a memorandum opinion.
+Involving partnership profits interest in tiered structures, the decision provides support to issuers of profits interest – an equity-like form of compensation granted by a partnership or limited liability company (LLC) – including those in the real estate industry.
+Serving as an incentive for partners to pursue profitability, the value of profits interest is based on the growing value of the LLC.

 The IRS has taken the position that the taxpayer in ES NPA Holdings, LLC, could not benefit from the safe harbor of Rev. Proc.
 93-27 because the taxpayer did not provide services to the issuing partnership but rather to a lower-tier partnership.